Koi Perich

-Koi Perich (born September 26, 2005) is an American college football safety, kick returner, and wide receiver for the Minnesota Golden Gophers.
+Koi Perich (born September 26, 2005) is an American college football safety for the Oregon Ducks.
+He previously played for the Minnesota Golden Gophers.

 Early life

 Perich attended Esko High School in Esko, Minnesota.
 As a junior, he rushed for over 800 yards, notched 75 tackles, two sacks, three interceptions, four forced fumbles, and 25 touchdowns.
 In the first game of his senior season, Perich intercepted two passes which he returned both for touchdowns.
 As a senior, he amassed 27 total touchdowns: 16 rushing, five defensive, four return, one passing, and one receiving.
 Perich also notched 76 tackles, three interceptions, and four fumble recoveries on defense, earning all-state recognition.
 He accepted an invite to play in the All-American Bowl, where he intercepted a pass on the goal line and blocked a punt en route to earning game MVP honors.

 Recruiting

 Perich received offers from schools such as USC, Michigan, Wisconsin, Minnesota, Iowa and Washington, as well as late offers from Florida State and Ohio State.
 He committed to play college football for the Minnesota Golden Gophers.